eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 ## Compatibility

+The COBOL Language Support extension is supported on Visual Studio Code and Eclipse Che.

-The COBOL Language Support extension is not compatible with other extensions that provide COBOL support.
+This extension is not compatible with other extensions that provide COBOL support.
 We recommend that you disable all other COBOL-related extensions to ensure that COBOL Language Support functions correctly.

+The COBOL Language Support extension only supports IBM Enterprise COBOL.
+Other versions of COBOL are not supported.

 ## Features
 COBOL Language Support provides the following COBOL syntax awareness features: